-In addition to the standard noticing and information on the City's website, the applicant held two outreach meetings on November 5 with the property owners within 300 feet of the project site in order to provide information to the neighbors, and to conduct public outreach.
-Eighteen people attended the meeting and voiced their concerns or were supportive of the project.
+In addition to the standard noticing and information on the City's website, the applicant held two outreach meetings on November 5 with the property owners within 300 feet of the project site in order to provide information to the neighbors and to conduct public outreach.
+A total of eighteen people attended the meeting and voiced their concerns or were supportive of the project.
+As mentioned previously, the applicant has made changes to the plans to address many of the concerns indicated below.